FACTBOX-M&A frenzy in healthcare sector

 ** Generic drugmaker Actavis Plc said on Feb.
 18 that it would buy Forest Laboratories Inc for about $25 billion in cash and stock, giving it a major focus on higher-margin, branded treatments for Alzheimer's, hypertension and other disorders.

-** Swiss drugmaker Novartis and Britain's GlaxoSmithKline agreed to trade more than $20 billion worth of assets on April 22 to bolster their best businesses and exit weaker ones.
+** Swiss drugmaker Novartis and Britain's GlaxoSmithKline agreed to trade more than $20 billion worth of assets on April 22 to bolster their best businesses and exit weaker ones as the drug industry contends with healthcare spending cuts and generic competition.

 ** Specialty pharmaceuticals company Mallinckrodt Plc will buy drugmaker Questcor Pharmaceuticals Inc for about $5.6 billion to gain access to its multiple sclerosis drug, Acthar Gel, which is set to hit sales of $1 billion this year.

-** Britain's Smith & Nephew Plc said on Feb.
-3 it would buy ArthroCare Corp for an agreed $1.7 billion in cash to strengthen its treatments for sporting injuries, an area growing faster than its main replacement hips and knees business.
+** Britain's Smith & Nephew said on Feb.
+3 it will buy ArthroCare Corp for an agreed $1.7 billion in cash to strengthen its treatments for sporting injuries, an area growing faster than its main replacement hips and knees business.

 ** Forest Laboratories Inc said on April 28 it would buy Furiex Pharmaceuticals Inc for up to $1.46 billion, including milestone payments, to add a promising treatment for irritable bowel syndrome to its gastrointestinal drugs portfolio.